tamunoWoks/Statistics/Intro.md

 ### What is Statistics?
 Statistics is the branch of mathematics that deals with collecting, organizing, analyzing, interpreting, and presenting data.
 It helps us make sense of large amounts of information by summarizing patterns and drawing conclusions.
-Statistics is widely used in fields like science, business, government, health, sports, and social research.

 There are two main types of statistics:
 1. Descriptive Statistics